nptscot/nptscot.github.io/manual/index.md

 ##### Corridor width (Edge to edge)

 - **Definition:** The total width of the corridor, encompassing both the carriageway and manmade roadside features (e.g., pavements).
-- **Usage:** Where local policy allows, part of the footway or other manmade roadside features may be reallocated for cycle infrastructure, provided that minimum safe footway widths are maintained.
+- **Usage:** Where local policy allows, part of the footway or other manmade roadside features may be reallocated for cycle infrastructure, provided that minimum safe footway widths are maintained (2x 2 m pavement width).

 #### Cycle infrastructure width requirements